Suraj-800/TestProject/README.md

    git clone https://github.com/Suraj-800/TestProject.git
    cd TestProject

-## Running TestNG Tests
+## Running the TestNG XML Suite

-### Running Tests in Eclipse
+### Running Tests with TestNG XML Suite

-To run the TestNG tests using the Eclipse IDE, follow these steps:
+To execute all your tests defined in the TestNG XML suite, follow these steps:

-1. **Open the Project**:
+1. **Locate the TestNG XML File**:
-   - Please make sure that your project is imported into Eclipse.
+   - In your project directory, locate the TestNG XML suite file, typically named `testng.xml`.

-2. **Locate the Test Class**:
+2. **Run the Test Suite**:
-   - Navigate to the `src` folder and locate the test class you want to run.
-For example, the `LoginTest` class can be found under `src/TestPage/LoginTest.java`.

-3. **Run the Test**:
-   - Right-click on the test class (e.g., `LoginTest.java`).
+   - Right-click on the `testng.xml` file.
-   - Select **Run As** > **TestNG Test**.
+   - Select **Run As** > **TestNG Suite**.
-   - The test will execute, and the results will be displayed in the TestNG view of the Eclipse IDE.
+   - This will execute all the tests defined in the XML file according to the suite configuration.

+3. **Updating the Project**:
+   - After the test suite has completed, go to the **Project Explorer**.
+   - Right-click on your project name.
+   - Select **Maven** > **Update Project** (or simply **Refresh** if you're not using Maven).
+   - This will refresh the project structure and show newly generated files.

-4. **View the Results**:
+4. **Viewing the Test Reports**:
-   - After the tests have been completed, you can view the results in the TestNG panel, which shows the status of each test (e.g., Passed, Failed, Skipped).
-   - Detailed logs and any assertion failures will also be available in the Eclipse console.
+   - After refreshing, a new folder (usually named `test-output`) will appear in your project directory.
+   - Inside this folder, you can find various reports that summarize the test execution results.
+     - **emailable-report.html**: A simple, easy-to-read report summarizing the results of the test suite.
+     - **index.html**: A more detailed report with information on individual test cases, including which tests passed, failed, or were skipped.
+   - To view these reports, right-click on the file (e.g., `index.html`) and select **Open With** > **Web Browser**.

+These reports provide a comprehensive overview of the test execution, allowing you to analyze the outcomes of each test case.